 - Easy cut-out guidelines.

-- Great for beginning students and teachers using alternative teaching methods.
+- Great for beginning students and teachers using any method.

 Below are the directions for “Flashcard Activity #1”, taken from our Classic Series: Volume 1 book.
-Here the student learns the 12 treble clef natural notes on the grand staff.
-Some statements refer to associated theory and activities given in the book.
-Still, these instructions are a helpful template in working with all types of music or piano flashcards.
+Here the student learns the 12 natural, treble clef notes on the grand staff.
+Though some statements refer to associated theory and activities given in the book, these instructions are a helpful template in working with all types of music or piano flashcards.
 Flashcard Article

 “Purpose: To instantly recognize treble clef, white key notes and their matching keys.

 1. Cut out the 12 treble clef flashcards located at the back of this book.